 What does a gynecologist do?

 Much like an obstetrician, a gynecologist will meet with female patients for consultations, tests, and a variety of procedures.
-Doctors who focus only on gynecology will make recommendations and treat conditions that affect a woman’s reproductive health when she is not pregnant.
-Recommendations, tests, and procedures for this branch of OB-GYN care could include:
+Doctors who focus only on gynecology will make recommendations and treat conditions that affect the female reproductive system outside of pregnancy.
+Recommendations, tests, and medical procedures for this branch of OB-GYN care could include:

 What does an OBGYN do?